Skip to navigation Skip to content

 Negotiating Job Plans for refugee appointments at 12 weeks, and conducting circumstance reviews at 12 months 005-18101149

-This document outlines the process a Service Officer must follow for newly arrived refugees with mutual obligation requirements following the end of the 'Refugee in First 13 Weeks' (REF) exemption.
+This document outlines the process a Service Officer must follow for newly arrived permanent refugees with mutual obligation requirements following the end of the 'Refugee in First 13 Weeks' (REF) exemption.

 On this page:

-12-week refugee post exemption review appointment
+12-week Refugee Appointment - post exemption review

 Actioned by local service centre only.